Tech-Matrix/Sign-Language/README.md

 <div align="center">
 </div>
 <p align="center">
     Conversing with people having a hearing disability is a major challenge.
 Deaf and Mute people use hand gesture sign language to communicate, hence normal people face problems in recognizing their language by signs made.
-Hence there is a need for systems that recognize the different signs and conveys the information to normal people
+Hence there is a need for systems that recognize the different signs with accuracy.
 </p>

 ## 📚 Table of Contents